bobs-blog/bobs-blog.github.io/_posts/2025-12-16-The-Houseguest-and-Other-Stories.md

 ---
 layout: post
-title: The Houseguest — Amparo Dávila
+title: The Houseguest and other stories — Amparo Dávila
 date: 2025-12-16 12:00:00 +0300
 categories:
   - Short Fiction